-The Statement of Accounts summarises the Chief Constable's transactions for the 2019/20 financial year and its position at the year-end.
+The Statement of Accounts summarises the Chief Constable's transactions for the 2020/21 financial year and its position at the year-end.
 The accounting policies are the specific principles, bases, conventions, rules and practices applied by the Chief Constable when preparing and presenting the financial statements.
 The Chief Constable is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which must be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 supported by International Financial Reporting Standards (IFRS).

 The accounting convention adopted is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
 The principal accounting policies have been applied consistently throughout the year.
+The Statement of Accounts have been prepared on the basis that the Force is a going concern.